fussek/build-collective/README.md

 - Create a page to open an entreprise account.
 - Create a page to create a project.
 - Create a page to get a full recap of everything that happened on a project as a timeline.

+# Implementation

+- There are new structures and methods for Enterprises, Projects and Bounties